shanev77/CrossChat/README.md

 (Optional) Download a model with the Download Model button.
 Enter a Topic for discussion.
 Adjust parameters (turns, temperature, etc.).
-Click Start — watch the conversation unfold in real time.
+Click Start and watch the conversation unfold in real time.
 Transcript saved to file automatically.

 - Example Transcript